COVID - STIMULUS PAYMENTS & TAXES

 to you, the IRS will send it to your last known address.

-- If you did not file a return for either 2018 or 2019 but still qualify to receive a payment,
+- If you did not file a return for 2019 but still qualify to receive a payment,

 economic-impact-payments for the latest updates on procedures for notifying the IRS of